| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - Balance growth and stability through asset allocation

-- How much retirement corpus will I have at age 60?
+- How much retirement corpus will NPS give me?

-- How much can I withdraw as lump sum from NPS?
+- How much lump sum can I withdraw at age 60?

 - Is NPS better than PPF for retirement?

-- How do new or proposed NPS rules change outcomes?
+- How do new NPS rules change withdrawals?

 - Total returns earned